jonteal/github-readme/readme.md

 </div>

 ## About Me:
 I am a front end developer with Aetna Health - CVS, specializing in feature based engineering using React, Typescript, GraphQl, Contentful, MFEs, and Redux.
-I absolutely love to code because it allows the the ability to create things as well as always be learning something new.
+I absolutely love to code because it allows me the ability to create things as well as always be learning something new.

 - Full Stack Developer certificate from University of Denver